bsv-blockchain/cars-node/GETTING_STARTED.md

 - `frontend.<projectid>.projects.example.com`
 - `backend.<projectid>.projects.example.com`

-They should show your application or endpoints.
+The backend should show the [Overlay Express](https://github.com/bitcoin-sv/overlay-express) web UI's homepage, and the frontend should show the user interface for your BSV project.

-If using custom domains, set TXT records and run domain verification from CLI as described in the [CARS CLI README](https://github.com/bitcoin-sv/cars-cli).
-Set the custom domain's A record to cluster ingress IP.
+If using custom domains, set TXT records and run domain verification from your dev machine as described in the [CARS CLI README](https://github.com/bitcoin-sv/cars-cli).

+Set the custom domain's A record to your CARS Node's IP address, or create a CNAME record that points at `frontend.<projectID>.example.com` or `backend.<projectID>.example.com` as appropriate.

 ### Additional Debugging